Ushuaia Guesthouse Bastimentos 😱 Panama

-Our first impressions of Isla Bastimentos were not promising.
-We were just hoping that the guesthouse we had booked 3 months earlier – the Ushuaia Guesthouse Bastimentos – would ease our misgivings and provide us with a clean and relaxing place to chill out.
+Our first impressions of Isla Bastimentos in Panama were not promising.
+We were just hoping that the guesthouse we had booked there 3 months earlier – the Ushuaia Guesthouse – would ease our misgivings and provide us with a clean and relaxing place to chill out.

 The Ushuaia Guesthouse Bastimentos

-Where do I start?
+Where do we start?
 The Ushuaia Guesthouse is awful on so many levels.

-First off, the guesthouse is rundown and filthy, with full rubbish bags all over the place.
-The room they gave us was on the first floor.
+First off, the building is rundown and filthy, with full rubbish bags all over the place.
+The room they gave us was on the first floor of this gallery guesthouse.
 The unprotected double mattress was small and thin with lumps all over: Really uncomfortable.

 Whenever we needed to wash, there was no water.
 Carmen, the owner, advised us this was a general problem in Bastimentos.
 She suggested that maybe if we waited half an hour it would come on again…